Chinese Owl pigeon

-The Chinese Owl is a breed of fancy pigeon developed over many years of selective breeding.
+descended from the Spanish Chorrera.
 Chinese Owls, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).
 The breed is known for its small size and profuse frilled feathers.
 Many specimens of this breed have a 'chin-crest' around the frontal region of its neck - it does not extend around to the back of the head.
-The feathers are more 'ruffled'and appear 'wind-swept' rather that 'curled' as in the frill varieties.
-The breed comes in many colors : black, brown (of many hues from near-rust to fawn), blue/ blue-grey, barred, ice, satinette blondinette (these last two possibly cross-breeds), white, pied and white-black (combinations).
+The feathers are more 'ruffled' and appear 'wind-swept' rather than 'curled' as in the frill varieties.
+The breed comes in many colors: black, brown (of many hues from near-rust to fawn), blue/ blue-grey, barred, ice, satinette blondinette (these last two possibly being cross-breeds), white, pied and are known in 33 different color combinations.